 Please contact us to organise a tailored session to your group, school or business.
 Note that at the moment these are limited to Cumbria but we are looking for volunteers to help us broaden our reach.
 If you are interested in helping us achieve this then please let us know.

-A zero-waste shop based in Penrith, Cumbria.
-We created the shop to help the community change their purchasing habits to reduce the amount of food and packaging waste by buying any quantity of food or sanitary products they require within their own re-usable containers.
+Zero-waste shops in Penrith and Kendal, Cumbria.
+We opened the shops to help the community change their purchasing habits to reduce food waster and packaging waste.
+Customers can buy any quantity of food or sanitary products they require using their own re-usable containers.
 By having a physical base for the charity alongside a shop representing part of our vision we can more easily disseminate information about living in an environmentally sustainable way.
-By making it easier for people to shop sustainably for certain products we are opening up the opportunity for other businesses to do likewise, encouraged by the community behavioural change.
+By making it easier for people to shop sustainably for certain products we are opening up the opportunity for other businesses to do likewise, encouraged by the behavioural change of the community.
 In this way we hope to provide a thriving town fully embracing sustainably aware consumers, delivering quality produce at affordable prices.
 These businesses then have the credibility and empowerment of their community to work with their supplier chain to improve the way in which products are distributed and packaged.
 In summary we believe that if we change the community’s purchasing behaviour retailers, distributors and producers will follow.
 This will be a key sign of our success.

-All profits from our zero-waste shop in Penrith are being used to fund Another Way and its various projects.
+All profits from our zero-waste shops are being used to fund Another Way and its various projects.
 This is therefore an entirely charitable venture commensurate with the principles and values of Another Way.

 Reducing waste is just a start, but achieving it within a single community will prove it can be done from ground roots up.
 We will then migrate the message and mechanisms to other communities and expand our message; for instance to encourage greater re-use in general and reducing our throw away culture.
 Charities and businesses are starting to recognise the potential in this happening and we are seeing the beginnings of places where people can take broken or decaying goods for repair or recycling.
 This is further evidence the commercial world will evolve with changes in consumerism, negating the impact of fewer new goods being manufactured and sold.

-The concept is simple, the knowledge containable and the method repeatable.
+The concept is simple, the results measurable and the method repeatable.
 People will spread the message to their friends, thereby building a self-sustaining mechanism for change.

 Another Way is providing tree planting and volunteer help to support this project.
 Farming in an environmental way is fundamental to re-establishing habitat and bio-diversity as well as shielding us from flooding and drought and increasing carbon storage.